BrushlessPower/SBUS2-Telemetry/README.md

 # SBUS2-Telemetry Library
-Arduino Library for receiving SBUS and SBUS2 Frames and transmit Telemetry Data with Atmega328P MCU The Library uses the U(S)ART Interrupt and Timer2 -> You can't use Serial in your Sketch!
+Arduino Library for receiving SBUS and SBUS2 Frames and transmit Telemetry Data

+- with Atmega328P MCU
+  - The Library uses the U(S)ART Interrupt and Timer2
-Please use Softserial instead.
+  - **You can't use Serial in your Sketch!
+Please use Softserial instead.**
+- with ESP32
+  - The Library uses Serial1 (UART_NUM_1) and TIMER_1 in TIMER_GROUP_0
+  - RX1 = GPIO_NUM_25 and TX1 = GPIO_NUM_26
+  - Serial, Timer and RX/TX Pins can be changed

 ## Setting up the Example Sketch
 - Before you start flashing and coding, please Setup you Futaba Radio Control